DmitriBoulanger/samples-spring-boot/spring-boot-bom/v1.3.7.RELEASE/README.txt

  	<jooq.version>3.7.4</jooq.version>

-It is used in the origin the plug-in management.
+It is used in the origin plug-in management.
 This version-value is copied into plag-in management of the spring-boot pom.xml